katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 Using the ACIModule object
 --------------------------
 The ACIModule class handles most of the logic for the ACI modules.
-The ACIModule extends functionality to the AnsibleModule object, so the module instance must be passed into the class instantiation.
+The ACIModule extends functionality to the AssibleModule object, so the module instance must be passed into the class instantiation.

 .. code-block:: python